vintasoftware/aurorae/README.md

 https://aurorae.readthedocs.io

 ## Security
 We take aurorae's security and our users' trust seriously, therefore we do not save any information (from payments or not) sent by users.
-If you believe you have found a security issue, please responsibly disclose by contacting: [flavio@vinta.com.br](flavio@vinta.com.br)
+If you believe you have found a security issue, please responsibly disclose by contacting: flavio at vinta.com.br

 ## Releases